Codecademy/docs/content/css/concepts/combinators/combinators.md

 ---
-Title: 'Combinators'
+Title: "Combinators"
-Description: 'Combinators are CSS selectors that are used to style elements that have a certain relationship with other selected elements.'
+Description: "Combinators are CSS selectors that are used to style elements that have a certain relationship with other selected elements."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Selectors'
+  - "Selectors"
-  - 'Elements'
+  - "Elements"
-  - 'Style'
+  - "Style"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 **Combinators** are CSS [selectors](https://www.codecademy.com/resources/docs/css/selectors) that are used to style elements that have a certain relationship with other selected elements.